-The Lancashire Enterprise Zone, one of only 24 nationally, is being developed at two BAE Systems’ sites at Warton, Samlesbury and Blackpool Airport.
+The Lancashire Enterprise Zone is being developed at two BAE Systems’ sites at Samlesbury and Warton, Hillhouse International and Blackpool Airport.

 The zones will form a centre of excellence for high technology manufacturing, generating benefits for the whole county.
 Up to 6,000 highly skilled jobs will be created directly, plus a further 5,000 to 7,000 in the local supply chain.